pyeventsourcing/eventsourcing/docs/topics/domain.rst

         @event("PickedUp")
         def pickup(self, at):
-            if self.confirmed_at:
+            if self.confirmed_at is None:
+                raise AssertionError("Order is not confirmed")
             self.pickedup_at = at
-            else:
-                raise RuntimeError("Order is not confirmed")

         # Creating the aggregate causes one pending event.
         order = Order("name")